Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/playbooks/investor-relations.md

 #### Cold Outreach Template

 ```
-Subject: SkyMirror - AI workforce management, €183K ARR
+Subject: Skymirror - AI workforce management, €183K ARR

 Hi [Partner Name],

-I'm the CEO of SkyMirror.
+I'm the CEO of Skymirror.
 We're building AI-powered workforce management for enterprises, and I think we'd be a good fit for [VC Firm] given your investments in [relevant portfolio companies].

 Quick highlights:
 - €183K ARR with 8 enterprise customers